Chapter 29:

 The sphere of red light thickened between his hands, veins writhing.

+The chant began.
 It wasn’t language—it was desecration.
 Serrated syllables that shouldn’t exist slashed the air.
 Each sound scraped his bones, burrowed behind his teeth, reverberated behind his temples.

-The red orb writhed.
+The orb writhed.

 “Ren!”
 Leon screamed.
-“END HIM!”
+“END THIS!”

 “REN!”

-The Sword of Saint Luciann gleamed despite the carnage: a cruciform titan of a blade—leather-wrapped hilt darkened by centuries, a marble-white body veined with crystal prayers so fine they glowed.
+He caught his reflection in the blade Evelyn carried—hair black as night, eyes wide.
+The Sword of Saint Luciann: a cruciform titan of a blade—leather-wrapped hilt darkened by centuries, a marble-white body veined with crystal prayers so fine they glowed.
 Golden filigree snared fragments of firelight, turning ruin into holy radiance.
+It met flesh and bone.

 Runes ignited beneath his feet—a swap sigil.
 The world seized his skeleton and twisted.
 His lungs collapsed.
 His thoughts scattered.

 Evelyn crashed into him, fingers twisting in his hair.
 Her face hovered a breath away.
 Light swallowed the entirety of his vision—the cathedral’s burning bones, Leon’s outstretched hand.
-And at the very end, before the cosmos folded them whole—

 Star-bright eyes.

-Reina lay curled beside him, her cheek tucked into the hollow of his shoulder.
+Warmth against his arm pulled him back.
+Reina lay curled beside him, her cheek tucked into his shoulder.
 A single red strand crossed her lips, luminous in the muted dawn.

-Last night unfurled in his memory like something too gentle to belong to this world.
+Last night unfurled in his memory.
 Her fingertips gliding over the scar on his chest.
-The way he forgot how to breathe when she leaned in.
-Her body curved against his, a constellation of gentle touches and whispered breaths that spoke what neither dared say aloud.
+The way her body curved against his, her gentle touches and whispered breaths that spoke what neither dared say aloud.
+The memory lodged in his chest—something precious and painful at once.

-Sleep had smoothed the tension from her features, restoring a softness he hadn’t seen since before the world collapsed.
-He watched her—the faint rise and fall of her chest—and felt something coil tighter with every second.
+Sleep had smoothed the tension from her features, restoring a softness he hadn’t seen since before the collapse.
 The longer he studied her, the heavier his guilt grew.
+In certain angles of light, she became Sera’s echo.

 Not perfectly.
 Not entirely.
 But enough that when shadows pooled along her cheekbones, he saw another life.
 Another girl.
-Fierce and brilliant and gone too soon.
-All the unspoken words.
-All the almost-confessions he’d buried like artifacts too delicate to touch.

 Reina wasn’t a replacement—never that.
 But her presence had been a quiet, selfish comfort he’d clung to before he even realized he was doing it.

 No. That wasn’t the whole truth.
 Last night hadn’t been an attempt to resurrect what was dead.
 It had been real—a choice—between two people grasping for something they’d both wanted for too long.
+Which only made his departure more cruel.

 He brushed the copper hair from her forehead with steady care.

-“I’ll be back soon,” he said, barely sound at all.
+She didn’t stir.
 He tugged the blanket up to shield her bare shoulders from the chill, then lingered just long enough to brush his lips against her temple in silent farewell.

+Two men stood flanking her, their bloodshot eyes and sagging posture betraying days of frayed nerves and too little sleep.
 The taller one tugged at the straps of his scavenged vest, the makeshift armor sitting awkwardly on his frame.
-The younger man gripped the coil of rope like it was alive, knuckles bleached white.
+The shorter man gripped the coil of rope, knuckles bleached white.
 Fear clung to both of them like a second skin.

-She stood as if carved from the concrete itself—firm, immovable.
+But not to Aki.
+She stood as if carved from the concrete itself.
 One pistol rested at her thigh; the other balanced steady in her hand, her finger laid along the guard with disciplined precision.

 Ren’s footsteps drew her attention.
-Her gaze flicked over him in a swift appraisal.

-“Perfect timing,” she said.
+“Great timing,” she said.
 “Tanaka, Mori.
 This is your protection.
 You’ll leave now.”

 The technicians exchanged a jittery glance.